o3de/o3de.org/content/docs/userguide/ai/scripting/factions.md

 ---
-description: ' Learn more about AI agents for factions in &ALYlong;. '
+description: ' Learn more about AI agents for factions in Amazon Lumberyard. '
 title: Factions
 ---
 # Factions {#ai-scripting-factions}